ChristerNilsson/HelloWorld/README.md

 * b: data till email-applikation
 * c: data till sms-applikation

-All data är tabseparerad.
+Klistra in data i a0 eller a.

 * Klistra in till a0. a, b och c fylls.
 * Klistra in till a. b och c fylls.

+All data är tabseparerad.

-### Följande kolumner används i a0:
+### Kolumner i a0:

 * 01 Barn.förnamn
 * 03 Barn.efternamn